|3||Berchem-Sainte-Agathe, Brussels Capital|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Brussels air is currently 0 times above WHO exposure recommendation
+PM2.5 concentration in Brussels is currently 1.2 times the WHO annual air quality guideline value

 |Open your windows to bring clean, fresh air indoors|